 The Storm, the Strife, and Everyday Life: Sea Changes in the Suburbs - This creative and forward-thinking book presents the results of a design studio at the Harvard University Graduate School of Design in fall, 2014, under the supervision of Harvard Professor Daniel D’Oca.
 The studio, which was generously sponsored by the Horace and Amy Hagedorn Fund in the NY Community Trust, the Long Island Community Foundation, and the Rauch Foundation, invited graduate students of architecture, landscape architecture, urban planning, and urban design to take stock of how Long Island is changing.
 Then, with advice from NCSS Executive Dean Lawrence Levy, who wrote a foreword to the book, the Harvard students used this research to work with community-based partners to help their communities confront today’s demographic and environmental realities.

 Sustainability Studies Director Robert Brinkmann on Sinkholes

-Florida Sinkholes - the first comprehensive book on the subject--is an easy-to-follow guide to understanding how sinkholes form and what to do about them.
+Florida Sinkholes - This first comprehensive book about Florida sinkholes is an easy-to-follow guide to understanding how sinkholes form and what to do about them.
 City planners, construction managers, developers, and homeowners alike will find this book invaluable because of the heavy impact and increasing frequency of sinkhole formation in the state.
-Packing an abundance of sound scientific fact into frank, readable language, this book examines case studies of notable sinkholes, explains karst--the Swiss cheese-like formations of soluble rock that underlie Florida’s peninsula--and reviews practical concerns like structural damage, repairs, and insurance problems related to sinkholes.
+Packing an abundance of sound scientific fact into frank, readable language, this book examines case studies of notable sinkholes, explains karst – the Swiss cheese-like formations of soluble rock that underlie Florida’s peninsula – and reviews practical concerns like structural damage, repairs, and insurance problems related to sinkholes.

-The Sustainability Studies Director, Robert Brinkmann, was featured on CNN, CBS, and published an editorial on CNN.com:
+Sustainability Studies Director Robert Brinkmann, was featured on CNN, CBS, and published an editorial on CNN.com:

 Living and Learning with the Bay